ryndaniels/effective-devops/assignments/assign_1.md

 ## Overview

 In this exercise each participant configures and tests a local development environment.

 ## Create a GitHub identity

 * If you don't already have a github account, create one.
 * Browse to http://github.com.
 Supply a username, email address, and password.
 * Free plan is fine.
 Other plans allow you to have private repo.

 ## Share your GitHub identity with your group

 * Jennifer Davis, iennae
-* Katherine Daniels,
+* Katherine Daniels, kdaniels

 ## Create GitHub Organization (1 per team)